Travel on Point(s)

 Unfortunately, you cannot gift or transfer Hilton certificates.
 Certificates may only be used by the person whose name is on the reward.
 That said, Hilton makes it easy to transfer and pool points together.
 So even if you can't share your certificates, you can receive points from others and use those along with your certificate.

 To redeem a Free Night Reward certificate, you must first find standard room availability.
 To do this, just search Hilton's website for award space at the property you want to visit.
 Rooms labeled as a “Standard Room Reward” are bookable with a certificate.
-Once you find availability, all you have to do is call Hilton Honors at 1-800-446-6677 to book.
-Unfortunately, certificates cannot be booked online.
+Recently they adjusted standard room rates, and made them a little more dynamic, so finding that wording is important.

 You can redeem your Hilton certificate for this pool villa at the Waldorf Astoria Maldives.